Is Buying for Children Still a Smart London Property Play?

 Venture into the heart of Barnes Common Nature Reserve or the London Wetland Centre and you feel far removed from the busy city, yet access to central London is quicker than many expect – just 25 minutes to Waterloo.

-Lots of people own dogs here and there are lots of pretty walks to enjoy with them, while there are a host of thriving independent shops including a butcher, a cheese shop, a wine merchants and a bookshop.
+Lots of people own dogs here and there are many scenic walks to enjoy with them, together with thriving independent shops including a butcher, cheese shop, wine merchants and bookshop.
 Barnes is also very well served by high performing state and independent schools, such as the Harrodian, St Paul’s School and the international Swedish School and which serve as a huge draw to the area.

 Wimbledon Village